Circaevum/circaevum-dao-phase-1/README.md

 ---

 ### Yin-Yang Characteristics
-- Yin = adaptive, darkness, source of emergence
+**Yin**: Adaptive, darkness, source of emergence
 - Yin represents the individual.
 Their contributions are tracked, and can earn them 1 Yin token per quarter.
 - This takes up half of a Yin Yang, with a small hole where Yin coagulates into a ball of Yang, which is independent of the other half of the Yin Yang, which also includes a hole

-- Yang = conservative, resistant to change, source of decay, full of light and density
+**Yang**: Conservative, resistant to change, source of decay, full of light and density
 - Yang represents the company.
 The overall company is a ball of energy with inertia, and it needs to shed effectively 1 Yang token per quarter to offer incentive to Yin pool.
 - The hole in Yang is to represent the portion of Yang that is lost to make way for the proportional incoming Yang.

-Dark Matter exists primarily for investment purposes.
+**Dark Matter**: Exists primarily for investment purposes.
 Investors can purchase voting rights and equity, but waive profit-sharing (to realize their long-term interest in the company).

 ### Token Characteristics
 ---